BY Stephen Cavey | 2 April 2021

 Why should you update your compliance to the latest PCI DSS version?
 Here are four main reasons:

 However, businesses must plan ahead now.
 Some organizations may need to accommodate budgetary changes to adapt to the redesign of the PCI requirements,with a focus on additional data management as well as security testing.
-Executing on these changes will likely require staff training and upskilling, as well as new tools and data discovery solutions to more thoroughly validate PCI DSS scope on an automated recurring basis.
+Executing on these changes will likely require staff training and upskilling, as well as new tools and data discovery tools and solutions to more thoroughly validate PCI DSS scope on an automated recurring basis.

 With version 4.0, PCI DSS is evolving to support a range of evolving payment environments, technologies, and methodologies for achieving security.
 The ultimate goal of version 4.0 is to ensure that the standard continues to meet the ever-changing security needs of the high-risk financial services industry.